-Recently, The Working Group on NBFCs constituted by RBI under the chairmanship of Smt.
+The Working Group on NBFCs constituted by RBI under the chairmanship of Smt.
 Usha Thorat (Rtd.
-Deputy Governor RBI) has made recommendations to plug the so called Regulatory Arbitrage between banks and NBFCs.
+Deputy Governor RBI) had made recommendations to plug the so called Regulatory Arbitrage between banks and NBFCs.
 RBI has already issued draft norms based on these recommendations.
-The Working Group has also recommended that there should be tax-parity between banks and NBFCs.
-We therefore request you to kindly grant tax-parity with banks by extending certain tax benefits which are available to banks, public financial institutions etc but have been denied to NBFCs.
-The tax issues are explained in detail in the attached Annexure.
+The Working Group had also recommended that there should be tax-parity between banks and NBFCs.